k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/How-to-create-OVA.md

 Virtual Machine OS to be used here is Ubuntu 20.04.
 Easiest way to create OVA is to setup everything in EC2 instance in AWS and then export EC2 as OVA.

-The following diagram shows generic view of what processes are running and how are they connected:
+The following diagram shows generic view of what processes are going to run and how are they connected:

 ![vm_load_vision](img/Icap-Performance-Traffic-Generator-OVA.png)